Huegoxaga/notes/cloud-services/aws.md

 - It creates application and tag ECS, EC2, or Lambda for deployment
 - A CodeDeploy agent is required to running on the remote machine, [click here](https://docs.aws.amazon.com/codedeploy/latest/userguide/codedeploy-agent-operations-install.html) for details
+  - Optionally, install it via AWS System Manager by setting up maintenance schedule
 - The deployment steps are defined in the `appspec.yml` file, [click here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html) for details
 - CodePipeline can trigger the deployment action
+- The Load Balancer in the setting is used to take over new traffic during deployment
+  - Both `BlockTraffic` and `AllowTraffic` wait for successful health checks from the defined to proceed, shortening the healthcheck threshold and interval can decrease update downtime

 ### CodeStar

 - It uses cloudformation to create all above tools in one click

+## System Manager

+- It runs a deamon on the remote machine that manage package install/updates and logging
+- The following Amazon EC2 AMIs come with the SSM agent pre-installed:
+  - Windows Server 2008-2012 R2 AMIs published in November 2016 or later
+  - Windows Server 2016 and 2019
+  - Amazon Linux and Amazon Linux 2
+  - Ubuntu Server 16.04 and 18.04
+  - Amazon ECS-Optimized